Lower Merion Wrongful Death Lawyer

 For those unfamiliar with the legal system, wrongful death cases can be daunting.
 To grasp the fundamental aspects:

-1. Definition: A wrongful death is a special kind of personal injury lawsuit made when someone is killed due to another party’s negligence or intentional act.
+1. Definition: A wrongful death claim is a special kind of personal injury lawsuit made when someone is killed due to another party’s negligence or intentional act.

 2. Who can sue: Typically, the immediate family members such as spouses, children, and parents can initiate a wrongful death claim.
 In some jurisdictions, extended family or financial dependents may also have the right to sue.

 4. Legal process: Like other personal injury claims, wrongful death lawsuits involve a discovery phase, negotiations, and possibly a trial if a settlement isn’t reached.
-Given the emotional strain of these cases, many families opt for settlements, but some cases do go to trial if both cannot agree on a fair compensation.
+Given the emotional strain of these cases, many families opt for settlements, but some cases do go to trial if both parties cannot agree on a fair compensation.

 Understanding these basics provides a foundation for navigating the complexities of a wrongful death lawsuit and informs decisions every step of the way.